TARGET 8: 10-year anniversary of girls' deaths highlights lack of guard rails

 “Those cables do prevent accidents,” Mark said.
 “They do save lives.
 So I wish someone would realize that.
 I just don't know what it takes to get that going.
 Lorie's been working diligently to get that someone to listen to her about that cable situation.
 So sooner or later.”

-KOMU 8 reached out to MODOT to find out what factors it considers when determining if cable guard needs to be installed.
-Traffic liaison engineer John Miller says MODOT looks at cross median crashes, traffic volume, and median width.
+KOMU 8 reached out to MoDOT to find out what factors it considers when determining if cable guards need to be installed.
+Traffic liaison engineer John Miller says MoDOT looks at cross median crashes, traffic volume and median width.

 Miller says there has been a couple of cross median accidents in the last two years.
-But ultimately, Miller says and it comes down to money.
-Guard cable cost about $120 thousand per mile and $10 thousand dollars per mile to maintain each year.
-Installing guard cable along highway 63 from Columbia to Moberly would cost about 4 million dollars.
+But ultimately, Miller says, it comes down to money.
+Guard cables cost about $120 thousand per mile and $10 thousand per mile to maintain each year.
+Installing guard cables along highway 63 from Columbia to Moberly would cost about $4 million.

 "We have a lot of other interests and needs across our state but a high concern also," Miller said.

-Miller says guard cable must go through their prioritization process along with other work that needs to be done on Missouri roadways.
+Miller says guard cables must go through their prioritization process along with other work that needs to be done on Missouri roadways.

 Pirtle said she doesn't want Bentlage and Shea to be forgot or other families to go through the same thing.